pvik/saved-for-reddit/README.md

 * If your reddit preference is set to not display NSFW thumnails, then a placeholder NSFW thumnail will be displayed
 * Link to comments to saved posts
 * Comment count on posts is diplayed
+* Export all your saved posts into a csv file

 ## TODO